 To summarise, I believe it was a mistake to think about businesses as a whole before and that if we want to take the next big steps we should think about Free Software business offers / activities – at least until we have a better name for what I described above.
 We should help companies that they are not deluded by people just claiming something is Free Software, but give them the tools to check themselves.

-PS: Thank you very much to the participants at the FSFE meeting, especially Georg Greve for pushing this topic and internally summarising our discussion, and Mirko Böhm who's contribution was the trigger in the discussion for realising our previous flaw in thinking.
+PS: Thank you very much to the participants at the FSFE meeting, especially Georg Greve for pushing this topic and internally summarising our discussion, and Mirko Böhm who's contribution was the trigger in the discussion.